threefoldtech/info_grid/src/threefold_token/buy_sell_tft/tft_metamask/tft_metamask.md

 ## Introduction

+We present here the basic steps to add TFT to Metamask and to buy TFT on Metamask.

+## TFT Addresses

+With MetaMask, you can buy and sell TFT on both Binance Smart Chain and the Ethereum chain.
+Make sure to use the correct TFT address when doing transactions.

+### Ethereum Chain Address

 The ThreeFold Token (TFT) is available on Ethereum.
 It is implemented as a wrapped asset with the following token address: